Kate Middleton News: Her Life Made Easier By Princess Diana, Says Paul Burrell

 Paul has always been proud of Diana’s achievements, and he says that an “easier” royal acceptance, paving the way for people like Kate Middleton, is one of them.
 He said that this was because of the lessons learned by the royal family from their treatment of the late princess.

 While he believed that Middleton is “treading the same path as Diana,” Kate had all the help she needed.
-She had coaching and the lessons that helped her cope better with the demands of the royal standard, and be efficient in her work overall.
+She had coaching and the lessons that helped her cope better with the demands of the royal standard and be efficient in her work overall.
 Diana didn’t have these, Burrell claimed.
 Princess Diana still did a great job, but she could have had it easier.

 Now, with this point of view, Burrell would love to tell Kate Middleton about how incredible a woman Princess Diana was.
-He would like to tell the Duchess about the things he and Diana talked about, and the things she confided in him in private.
+He would like to tell the Duchess about the things he and Diana talked about and the things she confided in him in private.

 Paul Burrell thinks that Kate is grounded enough that she would listen to the stories.
 However, he cannot say the same for Princes William and Harry.

-He thinks that that William and Harry are “so far up the food chain” that they would not listen to what he has to share.
+He thinks that William and Harry are “so far up the food chain” that they would not listen to what he has to share.
 He says that they have been influenced by too many people, with years of advice heard through the years.
-Besides, he also thinks that the William and Harry are not interested by their parent’s adult life.
+Besides, he also thinks that the William and Harry are not interested in their parent’s adult life.

-Paul Burrell thinks that Kate is “untainted” by these, and that she will be open to advice.
+Paul Burrell thinks that Kate is “untainted” by these and that she will be open to advice.
 “I think she’s her own woman.
 I think she’d accept reality a lot easier than William or Harry would,” he said.

-As for Burrell’s personal life, The Sun reveals that he was married to Maria Cosgrove for thirty years before their divorce.
+As for Burrell’s personal life, The Sun reveals that he was married to Maria Cosgrove for 30 years before their divorce.
 Cosgrove also worked for the royal family, and it was there that the two first met.

 However, Paul Burrell later came out and revealed that he is gay.
 He has also already declared that he plans to marry his partner.